 Vivenna strolled along the perimeter of the garden block on the northwestern side.
-Ferns made a line to her right.
+There were ferns and grass to her right.
 Shops of a quaint, rich, and--of course--colorful variety lay across the street to her left.
 Lounging beside one of these shops, she caught sight of Tonk Fah and Peprin--who, she noticed with displeasure, had taken to wearing a pair of bright blue pants with his green hat and red vest.
 Peprin had the monkey on his shoulder, and was talking animatedly about something.
 When he noticed Vivenna, he raised a hand to wave, but--fortunately--Tonk Fah elbowed him in the stomach.

 Vivenna kept walking.
 Jewels trailed her somewhere in the crowd, keeping an eye on her.
 The woman was quite good--Vivenna only rarely caught a glimpse of her, and that was because she’d been told where to look.
 That, also, made her feel more safe.

 She never saw Denth.
-He was there somewhere, apparently.
-However, as she reached the end of the street--turning back, rather than moving to her right and continuing along the garden--she did catch sight of Clod.
+He was there somewhere, far too subtle for her to sopt.
+However, as she reached the end of the street and turned around to walk back, she did catch sight of Clod.
 The Lifeless stood, still as one of the D’Denir statues that lined the gardens, watching the crowds pass.
 Most of the people ignored him.

 Denth was right.
-Lifeless really were taken as expected in Hallandren.
+Lifeless really were taken for granted in Hallandren.
 Now that she knew what to look for, she’d begun seeing others around.
 Several walked along the market sidewalk, carrying bags and things for their owners.
 Few of these were as muscular or as tall as Clod--apparently, Lifeless came in as many shapes and sizes as people.
 However, they were there.
 Guarding shops.
 Acting as packmen.
 Sweeping the walkway.
 All around her.

 She continued to walk.
 She caught a brief glimpse of Jewels in the crowd as she passed, but the woman did not acknowledge Vivenna.
 That was as it should be.

 How does she manage to look so relaxed?
 Vivenna thought.
 They all did that.
-Danger was approaching at a furious speed, yet each of the mercenaries looked as relaxed and calm as if they were having a leisurely picnic meal in the gardens.
+Danger was approaching at a furious pace, yet each of the mercenaries looked as relaxed and calm as if they were having a leisurely picnic meal.

-Don’t think about the danger, Vivenna thought, clinching her fists as she walked.
-Instead, she focused on the gardens themselves.
+Don’t think about the danger, Vivenna thought, clinching her fists.
+Instead, she focused on the gardens.

 She tried not to be impressed, but that just wasn’t working as well as it once had.
 The truth was, she was a little bit jealous of the T’Telir.
 People lounged in the gardens, sitting on the grass, lying in the shade of trees, children playing and laughing.
 Her people had nothing of this sort.
-True, they had the fields and the open mountains--which had their own beauty.
+True, they had the fields and the open mountains.
 Yet, there was something. . .compelling about the cultivated beauty of the gardens.

-D’Denir statues ran in a solemn line, arms out raised, weapons at the ready, as if in defense of the people below.
-Trees climbed high into the sky, spreading out branches, strange flower-like bundles hanging down from various branches.
-Flowers bloomed--wide-petaled, strangely shaped flowers unlike anything up in the mountains.
+D’Denir statues ran in a solemn line, arms out raised, weapons at the ready, as if in defense of the people around them.
+Trees climbed high into the sky, sending out branches, strange flower-like bundles hanging down from various limbs.
+Wide-petaled flowers bloomed--several patches of them were actually Tears of Edgli.

-Was it really that bad to bring some of the things of nature, and plant them all together like this?
-Rather than forcing people to travel for hours just to see a single field of flowers, didn’t it makes sense to plant them in beds, a hundred different varieties mixing?
+Was it really that bad to bring in some things from nature, then plant them all together like this?
+Was it so bad to have them close, rather than forcing people to travel for hours just to see a single field of flowers?